Jarren Duran Player Props: Red Sox vs. Phillies

 Jarren Duran At The Plate

-- Duran is batting .406 with 11 doubles, two home runs and five walks.
+- Duran is hitting .382 with 11 doubles, two home runs and five walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.